astroumd/lmtoy/docs/use_cases.md

 ## dasha/plotly/matplotlib:   range selector

 In an X-Y plot we need to select an Xmin and Xmax.
 For example for setting where the fit the baseline.
-Or to mask a region where a birdy is in the spectrum.
+Or to mask a min and max frequency where a birdy is in the spectrum.

 ## dasha/plotly/matplotlib:   box selector